mkatalanos/cacti-lr-sparse/README.md

 `rpca_plus_datafidelity.py`: This file includes the code for an experiment only mentioned in the future work part of the report, where a robust PCA + data fidelity term problem was solved with ADMM.
-When tweaking lamb0,lamb1,lamb2 it can achieve very similar reconstruction performance, even faster than our main method.
+When tweaking lamb0,lamb1,lamb2 it can achieve very similar reconstruction performance, sometimes even faster than our main method.

 `run_lowpriority.sh`: Makes use of SLURM job arrays to perform a grid search using params.txt.
 You can tweak to manually add extra flags.
 Uses the